Evil: Complete Story and Character Guide

 Dr. Kristen Bouchard (Katja Herbers), a skeptical psychologist, is recruited by the Catholic Church to assess claims of demonic possession.
 She works alongside David Acosta (Mike Colter), a priest-in-training, and Ben Shakir (Aasif Mandvi), a technical contractor.
 The team investigates cases that blur the line between science and the supernatural — possessions, miracles, unexplained phenomena.

 The season establishes the show's signature tension: every case could be a genuine supernatural event or a psychological/technological fraud.
 Kristen's professional skepticism clashes with David's faith, and the personal lives of all three characters are slowly drawn into the darkness.
+The season's standout episode "Room 320" was nominated for a Writers Guild award and is widely considered one of the best single episodes of horror television in recent memory.

 Season 2 (2021)

 The team deepens its investigation into the demonic forces that seem to be targeting them personally.
 The "Entity" — a demonic presence that communicates through digital technology — becomes more active.
 Kristen's family becomes increasingly entangled in the supernatural events.
 The season introduces new recurring villains, including the mysterious and terrifying Leland Townsend (Michael Emerson), a forensic psychologist who seems to be in league with demonic forces.
+The shift to Paramount+ allowed the show to push its horror elements further, with more explicit depictions of demonic possession and psychological terror that would not have been possible on network television.

 Season 3 (2022)

 The battle between good and evil escalates.
 Kristen's daughter becomes a target.
 David's faith is tested as he encounters the supernatural firsthand.
 The Entity's plan becomes clearer — it is not just possessing individuals but attempting to corrupt entire systems.
 Leland's schemes become more ambitious and dangerous.
 The season's Halloween episode, a standalone masterpiece, was widely praised as one of the best horror episodes of the year.
+According to TV Guide, the episode "demonstrated what the Kings do best — blending genuine terror with sharp social commentary and unexpectedly tender character moments."

 Season 4 (2024)

 The final season brings the story to a conclusion, answering long-running questions about the nature of the Entity, the reality of God, and the fate of the main characters.
 The series finale provides a definitive ending — rare for a supernatural drama — while leaving enough ambiguity to honour the show's central question: does true evil exist, or is it all in our minds?
+The final episode, titled "Fear of the End," was written as a deliberate series finale after the Kings learned of the cancellation, allowing them to craft a conclusion rather than leaving viewers on a cliffhanger.
+The Hollywood Reporter praised the finale as "a masterclass in ending a series that was always about the unknowable."

 Character Guide